 These sweet plants date back to 1902 and have become floral heirlooms.
 Aquilegia 'Chocolate Soldier' is a dwarf variety that grows 20-30cm tall.
-The deep mahogany purple petals are coupled with green sepals.
-The flowers Aquilegia ‘Chocolate Soldier’ look like little bells, and flower freely over the soft, fern like foliage.
-It is undeniably a charming variety.
+The deep mahogany purple petals are coupled with green sepals and look like little bells.
+It is undeniably a charming.

-Aquilegias are a cottage garden essential, with sweet, nodding flowers and delightful, lacy foliage.
-The elegant, fern like leaves are a rare blue-green colour.
-They make a beautiful foil for other plants, and they develop just in time to fill in for the fading spring flowers, the fresh foliage starts growing in early spring.
+Aquilegias are cottage garden essentials, the elegant, fern like leaves are a rare blue-green colour and they make a beautiful foil for other plants.
+Plus they develop just in time to fill in for the fading spring flowering bulbs.

 Aquilegias like light to moderate shade though will tolerate full sun with a bit of extra watering.
 The flowers tend to last longer when planted in light shade.
 Aquilegias are suitable for growing in a lightly shaded border, or morning sun.
 They look amazing in massed plantings or in large containers.
 After the initial flowering has finished, cut the stems back to the basal foliage for future blooms.